RichJamo/portfolio/about_me.md

 ---
 <img src="../images/rich_profile_pic.jpeg" alt="Rich profile pic" width="200"/>

+_Don't feel guilty if you don't know what you want to do with your life_
+_The most interesting people I know_
+_Didn't know at 22 what they wanted to do with their lives_
+_Some of the most interesting 40-year-olds I know still don't_
+        The Sunscreen Song - Baz Luhrmann

 So there I was, aged 42, married with one young kid, having established myself as a succesful leadership coach and consultant, but feeling unfulfilled in my career.
 As a young kid I'd been glued to computer screens, my brother and I playing every game we could get our hands on.
 At school, maths had always been the subject I'd excelled at, to the point where I started my university track in Actuarial Science, before pivoting to a degree in Philosophy and Pure Maths, and then a second degree in Electrical Engineering.
 Mathematics, problem-solving, and programming were things that I loved and was really good at, but somehow my career path had taken me away from these things almost completely.

 How had that happened?
 Well, after the engineering degree I went to work for Citigroup in London, as an analyst in a corporate finance team.
 Finance and markets have held a fascination for me for the longest time, so this was a great experience.
 However, I felt the pull to return home, and once I did I lucked into an amazing opportunity to set up a leadership academy for the largest opposition political party in South Africa.
 And so began my journey into leadership development and coaching.